-Responsibilities: youth success coaches work with 1-2 refugee youth ages 15-24 to provide support as they transition to the Baltimore region.
+About the role: youth success coaches work with refugee youth ages 10-24 to provide support as they transition to the Baltimore region.
 Coaches focus on practicing English, completing homework, socialization activities and integration to the local community.
-Based on each mentee's needs and identified goals, coaching pairs may visit local parks, explore career development resources, and visit libraries and museums.
-These activities may also be done remotely.
+Based on each mentee's needs and identified goals, coaching pairs may do virtiual visits to local parks, career development resources, libraries and museums.

 Skills & Qualifications: the youth success coach must display an interest in supporting young people in their education and career goals, and helping to build positive social networks.
 Experience working in a multicultural setting or with English language learners is preferred, but not required.
 Coaches should display creativity and initiative to support the self-suffiency and integration of clients, and be able to work independently.
 Volunteers with a special interest in education, career development, or exploring activities in Baltimore may be a good fit for the youth success coach role.